 Special Admission Guidelines

-Students must complete sixty credit hours including SW 100, SW 220, SW 290, and PSYC 100 as well as meet an overall GPA requirement of 2.5 or above.
-Students typically complete these prerequisites and apply to the program during the first semester of their junior year at UW-Eau Claire.
+Students must complete thirty credit hours including SW 100, SW 290, and PSYC 100 as well as meet an overall GPA requirement of 2.50 or above.